khairunisa-ibrahim/Photometry/README.md

 #### PhotometryZScoreAnalysis_vGlut2_5June20
 The code focus on percentage Z-score change of the dHPC stimu - NAc photometry experiment.
 The dHPC is stimulated every 30s for a duration of 30ms per pulse for 30 minutes.
 This code requires the recording to be manually scored using OpenScope.

+#### PhotometryZScoreAnalysis_forScore_6Oct20
+The code focus on percentage Z-score change of the dHPC stimu - NAc photometry experiment.
+The dHPC is stimulated every 30s for a duration of 30ms per pulse for 30 minutes.
+This code requires the recording to be manually scored using OpenScope.
+This is the edited renamed version for clarity.

+#### PhotometryZScoreAnalysis_forPtAB_6Oct20
+The code focus on percentage Z-score change of the dHPC stimu - NAc photometry experiment.
+This code is used when analysing behavior marked when TDT is paired with Med Associate (automatically).